mjborelli/ECO-395M-Homework-3/R Script/Data_Mining_HW_3.md

 Question 1
 ----------

-#### Why can’t I just get data from a few different cities and run the regression of “Crime” on “Police” to understand how more cops in the streets affect crime? (“Crime” refers to some measure of crime rate and “Police” measures the number of cops in a city.)
+#### Why can’ I just get data from a few different cities and run the regression of “Crime” on “Police” to understand how more cops in the streets affect crime? (“Crime” refers to some measure of crime rate and “Police” measures the number of cops in a city.)

 You can’t just run a regression of “amount of crime” on “amount of police” because cities with high rates of crime have a clear incentive